 - they usually live there and you need to provide care/support to them, or receive care/support from them, or

 - their place of self-quarantine is appropriately set up so you do not have contact with others.

 We need to minimise the number of people someone comes in contact with and please be aware that arrangements may need to be made for an individual or other household members to stay elsewhere.

 Arriving from overseas

-All new arrivals into Australia are being quarantined in their port of arrival in supervised accommodation for 14 days to ensure compliance.
+All arrivals into Australia are required to quarantine in supervised accommodation for 14 days to ensure compliance.

 If you are directed by a health professional or law enforcement agency to quarantine for 14 days, you must do so.